wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/websites-dotnet-webjobs-sdk-get-started.md

 	- *Program.cs*
 	- *Functions.cs*

 You can now build, run, and deploy the application as instructed earlier in the tutorial.
-Before you do that, however, stop the WebJob that is still running in the first web app you deployed to.
-Otherwise that WebJob will process queue messages created locally or by the app running in a new web app, since all are using the same storage account.
+Before you do that, however, stop the WebJob that is still running in the first web site you deployed to.
+Otherwise that WebJob will process queue messages created locally or by the app running in a new web site, since all are using the same storage account.

 ## <a id="code"></a>Review the application code